 Kharchi Puja: The Worship Of the Dynasty Deities

-The celebrations are marked by a week-long fair, which is a vibrant medley of cultural performances, traditional games, and local cuisine.
-The music, ranging from the soulful tunes of ‘Hojagiri’ to the lively beats of ‘Bizu’, fills the air with a captivating charm.
-The festival is an extravaganza of cultural and religious exchange, with tribes like the Tripuris, Jamatia, Noatia, and others, participating with equal fervor.
+Celebrated in July, Kharchi Puja involves the worship of the ‘Chaturdash Devta’ or ‘Fourteen Gods’.
+The festival brings together tribal and non-tribal communities at a week-long fair, that features cultural performances, traditional games, and a lot of food.
+The music, ranging from the soulful tunes of ‘Hojagiri’ to the lively beats of ‘Bizu’, fills the air with a captivating charm and brings together different tribes like the Tripuris, Jamatia, Noatia, and others, participating with equal fervor.

 Goria Puja: The Chariot Festival

-More than just a tribal event, Goria Puja is a celebration of agriculture, a tribute to the deity Goria, and a testament to the strong cultural heritage of the Jhumias, the traditional shifting cultivators of the region.
-Goria Puja, or the ‘Swing Festival’, is celebrated in April, marking the beginning of the agricultural year.
-But don’t be misled by its farming roots; Goria Puja is a lively social affair with a deep cultural significance and community spirit.
+More than just a tribal event, Goria Puja is a celebration of agriculture and a tribute to the deity Goria.
+Goria Puja, or the ‘Swing Festival’, is celebrated in April, marking the beginning of the agricultural year and it’s a lively social affair that begins with the construction of a ‘Chowmohani’, or central structure, around which the festivities revolve…

 Poush Sankranti- Celebration Of The Transition Of The Sun

-Bringing a wave of warmth in the chilly heart of winter, Poush Sankranti is a radiant celebration in the Bengali calendar.
-More than just an end-of-harvest festival, it’s a blend of tradition, culinary creativity, and a joyous farewell to the month of Poush (the ninth month of the Bengali calendar, usually falling in January).
-Poush Sankranti, also known as Makar Sankranti, marks the transition of the sun into the zodiac sign of Capricorn (Makara) and heralds the arrival of longer days.
+Bringing a wave of warmth in the chilly heart of winter, Poush Sankranti is an important celebration in the Bengali calendar.
+It’s an end-of-harvest festival, but also a farewell to the month of Poush (the ninth month of the Bengali calendar, usually falling in January), marking the transition of the sun into the zodiac sign of Capricorn (Makara) and the arrival of longer days.
+Food, particularly sweets, plays a central role in this festival.
+The air is scented with the aroma of ‘Pithe’ and ‘Puli’, traditional sweets made from date palm jaggery, rice flour, and coconut.

 Festivals of Meghalaya